Robert Briscoe (politician): War of Independence

 During the outbreak of World War I, Robert Briscoe was living in Berlin, but fled, using an American passport issued by U.S. Ambassador James W. Gerard, to join his parents at Karlsbad, in the Austro-Hungarian Empire.
 After being briefly interned as an enemy alien at Eger, Briscoe was released due to intervention of the Papal Nuncio in Vienna.
 He was also allowed to return to Dublin after swearing an oath that he would not take up arms against the Central Powers.
-Briscoe, who already had meaning towards Irish republicanism, later recalled, "This I gladly did, since I had no desire to take part in England's wars."
+Briscoe, who had already been leaning towards Irish republicanism, later recalled, "This I gladly did, since I had no desire to take part in England's wars."

 In what caused years of sharp political arguments with his father, Robert Briscoe rejected his Home Rule nationalist upbringing and instead embraced Irish republicanism.
 He was active with the Purchases Department, General Headquarters (GHQ) of the Irish Republican Army (IRA) and Sinn Féin during the Irish War of Independence.
-He once broke his father heart by leaving the family's dinner when the IRA summoned him to an emergency meeting on the feast of Yom Kippur.
+He once upset his father by leaving the family's pre-fast meal when the IRA summoned him to an emergency meeting on the eve of Yom Kippur.

-During the winter of 1919-1920, Briscoe was promoted to the personal staff of Michael Collins.
+During the winter of 1919–1920, Briscoe was promoted to the personal staff of Michael Collins.
 Collins affectionately referred to Briscoe as, "my Jewman", and once posed as an Orthodox Jew with Briscoe's help, while in hiding from the police in Dublin's Little Jerusalem.

 Briscoe also accompanied Éamon de Valera to the United States of America.
 He regularly spoke for the Sinn Féin cause at public meetings there and was adamant that being a "Hebrew" did not alter his Irishness or lessen his patriotism.
 At the same time, Briscoe later recalled in his memoirs that he sometimes felt afraid of having possibly broken the Second Commandment by loving Ireland more than the God of Israel.

-Due to his fluency in the German language from his family's pre-WWI business connections, Collins ultimately issued orders through Irish Jewish barrister Michael Noyk to send Briscoe to the Weimar Republic to be the chief agent for procuring arms for the IRA.
+Due to Briscoe's fluency in the German language from his family's pre-World War I business connections, Collins ultimately issued orders through Irish Jewish barrister Michael Noyk to send him to the Weimar Republic to be the chief agent for procuring arms for the IRA.
 While in Germany Briscoe purchased arms and had them shipped to Ireland in small parcels.
 Although the British authorities were constantly searching ships, smaller consignments of weapons were rarely discovered.